- Read More

 Galissas Beach

-A family-friendly beach in the southwest of Syros, Galissas is a nice stretch of sandy beach in an enclosed bay.
-The clear and calm water makes its a great choice for families with small children, and there are options to...
+A family-friendly beach in the southwest of Syros, Galissas is a nice stretch of sandy beach in an enclosed bay with a great sunset view.

 Golden Beach (Chryssí Aktí)